Munich-NLP/munich-nlp.github.io/content/home/pastevents/event3.md

 ### About this event

-Lewis Tunstall (Machine Learning Engineer at Hugging Face) will talk about optimization of transformer models.
+Lewis Tunstall will talk about optimization of transformer models.
 He will cover knowledge distillation and weight quantization as well as frameworks like ONNX Runtime and Hugging Face Optimum.

 ### Speaker

 ![Lewis Tunstall ><](/images/lewis-tunstall.jpeg)

-Lewis Tunstall is a data scientist at Swisscom, focused on building machine learning powered applications in the domains of natural language processing and time series.
-A former theoretical physicist, he has over 10 years experience translating complex subject matter to lay audiences and has taught machine learning to university students at both the graduate and undergraduate levels.
+Lewis Tunstall is a Machine Learning Engineer at Hugging Face.
+He is responsible for implementing the tooling to conduct large-scale evaluations of the 10,000+ models and 1,000+ datasets hosted on the Hugging Face Hub.
+Recently, he published a book called "Natural Language Processing with Transformers".